• Skip to main content

 I generally do not add these if I'm making them for myself for regular use as it's an extra thing I need to clean up in the tub after the bath, but they really do make a beautiful addition to this if you're giving it as a gift.

-I use the dried Pakistani rose petals from the Savory Spice Shop online, but feel free to use any kind you like.
+I use the dried rose petals, but feel free to use any kind you like.
+I recently bought these organic rose petals and really like them:

 Nourishing Skin Oil (Optional)